 The Pavilion includes kumquat trees, olive trees and grapevines as well as several “container gardens.”

-Holidays from Around the World features storytellers in each country.
+Epcot International Festival of the Holidays features storytellers in each country.
 In Italy, La Befana makes appearances throughout the afternoon.
 La Befana is the good witch who brings gifts to children on the Epiphany, January 6.

 Epcot Passports are great fun for kids as they have them stamped at each pavilion around World Showcase.